musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 tags: [ai, machine-learning, predictive-ai, generative-ai, mlops, devops, kubernetes, azure, azure-machine-learning, cloud-infrastructure, model-deployment, platform-engineering]
 ---

 Many of us have hundreds of photos sitting in our phone galleries that never see the light of day.
-Snapping a picture is effortless, but capturing one good enough to share takes more effort.
+Snapping a picture is effortless but capturing one good enough to share takes more effort.
 The same is true for AI projects.
 Building a prototype can be quick and exciting, but turning that prototype into something reliable, scalable, and secure in production requires a very different kind of effort.

 **You can try to vibe code your way into production but it never ends well**

-Running AI in production whether generative or predictive, demands a serving platform that supports continuous deployment, resilient security, and the ability to scale seamlessly as workloads grow.
-This is not trivial work.
+Running AI in production whether generative or predictive, demands a serving platform that supports continuous deployment, resilient security, and the ability to scale seamlessly as workloads grow. **This is not trivial work.**

-This is where DevOps and Platform Engineering brings value.
-By applying battle tested practices from modern software delivery such as automation, CI/CD pipelines, monitoring, and infrastructure-as-code (IAC), DevOps/Platform engineering teams are uniquely equipped to help organizations move from endless experimentation to production AI deployments that generate measurable ROI.
+This is where a DevOps and Platform Engineering culture brings value.
+By applying battle tested practices from modern software delivery such as automation, CI/CD pipelines, monitoring, and infrastructure-as-code (IAC), platform engineering teams are uniquely equipped to help organizations move from endless experimentation to production AI deployments that generate measurable ROI.

-In this multi-part blog series, I’ll show you what that effort looks like with a practical, end-to-end implementation for a Predictive AI project on Microsoft Azure.
+In this multi-part blog series, I’ll show you what that effort looks like with a practical end-to-end implementation for a Predictive AI project on Microsoft Azure.

 ### Table of Contents
 - [Prerequisites](#prerequisites)